wgermaine/battleships-dp1/readme.txt

 This is a readme file.
-To run the program, run with run.sh.
+To run the program, build with build.sh and run with run.sh.